parnianshahkar/academic-website/_pages/about.md

 I am a third-year Computer Science PhD student at the [University of California, Irvine](https://uci.edu/).
 My research interests are:

 1. **Designing Algorithms under Uncertainty**
-   I develop robust algorithms capable of handling uncertain inputs and dynamic environments.
+   I am interested in developing robust algorithms capable of handling uncertain inputs and dynamic environments.
 My work in this area covers topics such as online algorithms and algorithmic game theory.

 2. **Decentralized Data Markets**
-   I investigate new models for data exchange and federated learning, contributing to the emerging field of decentralized data markets.
+   I am passionate about investigating new models for data exchange and federated learning, contributing to the emerging field of decentralized data markets.

 ## Academic Background